 A common complication of EB is infection due to exposure of broken skin to pathogens present in the natural environment.
 As well as causing pain to the patient, infected wounds prevent healing, may become necrotic, and ultimately contribute to all-round ill-health (as well as causing failure to thrive in children).
 The most common wound-colonizing bacteria in individuals with EB are staphylococcus, streptococcus, diphtheroids, pseudomonas, and candida.

 Again, no specific research has been conducted on the ability of cannabis to combat bacterial infections in EB patients.
-But there’s abundant evidence indicating that it can exert a significant antibacterial effect in vitro and in vivo against various common bacteria and in the treatment of several important diseases.
+But there’s abundant evidence indicating that it may exert a significant antibacterial effect in vitro and in vivo against various common bacteria and in the treatment of several important diseases.

 Cannabis medications have been used as antimicrobials since the days of antiquity.
 In the late 19th and early 20th centuries, modern researchers began to document traditional folk uses of cannabis, and in many cases, demonstrate their veracity with new empirical methods.